 “Fuck you, you are a big fuck you!”

 But they continued beating all parts of his body, including his face for around 10-15 minutes.
 After the beating, he had lost three teeth, his nose was bleeding and he was in heavy pain.
 The photo shows, how the injuries looked like more than seven weeks after the incident.

 Afterwards, the officers made a call, and a van with three more officers arrived.
 The four of them were handcuffed and told to enter the back space of the van.
-There were no proper seats but a plank without seat belts.
+There were no proper seats but a plank without seat belts as the respondent recounted.
 They were driven for approximately one hour until they reached a police station.

-In the police station, the officers took all their money, a total of €350, and their mobile phones.
+In the police station, the officers took all their money, a total of €350, and their mobile phones as stated by the respondent.
 The officers first checked the phones in order to find out which migration route the group of four had taken from the Bosnian border to the place of their apprehension.
 Afterwards, they put the phones on the floor and smashed them with the handles of their batons and by stamping on them with their heavy boots.
 In addition, they broke the SIM cards of the phones.
 The group of four didn’t have to sign any papers nor were photos or fingerprints taken.
 They were then locked into a cell for around two hours.